glutanimate/popup-dictionary/README.md

 ## Mouseover Dictionary Add-on for Anki

 This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/).
-It provides a hover dictionary for user-defined terms that are saved to a special 'Dictionary' deck.
+It provides the ability to quickly draw up related facts on words or phrases, just by double-clicking on them.

 ### Table of Contents